-The Australian city of Melbourne will be among the first place in the world where the Uber Air pilot program will be implemented after the US cities of Dallas and Los Angeles, the company reported today.
+The company reported today that the Australian city of Melbourne would be among the first place in the world where the Uber Air pilot program will be implemented after the US cities of Dallas and Los Angeles.

-The general manager of Uber in Australia, New Zealand, and North Asia, Susan Anderson made the announcement the day before at a meeting of the company in Washington.
-She stressed that more than 3.8 million Australians use their shared transport service since its arrival in this market in 2012.
+The general manager of Uber in Australia, New Zealand, and North Asia, Susan Anderson, made the announcement the day before at a meeting of the company in Washington.
+She stressed that more than 3.8 million Australians had used their shared transport service since its arrival in this market in 2012.

 “Australian governments have adopted a farsighted approach to shared transport and its technology,” Anderson said.
 “This, together with the unique demographic and geospatial factors of Melbourne and the culture of innovation and technology, make Melbourne the third perfect city for the launch of Uber Air,” he said.